 - 7% from 1 January 2021 to 30 June 2021

-We are currently working towards a single rates structure across the MidCoast Council region, to replace the three different rating systems of the former Council areas.
+We have developed a single rates structure to apply across the MidCoast Council region, to replace the three different rating systems of the former Council areas.

 Rates harmonisation is a legislative requirement for all merged councils and must be in place for the 2021/22 financial year.

 Harmonising our rates structure does not change the total amount of rates income we generate.
 What it does mean is a consistent, simpler and more equitable distribution of the total amount across the entire region.